sethadams2024/networking-lab-journal/CreatingALAN.md

 5. Changing the Settings
    a.
 Changed the password to access the router itself
    b.
 Changed the Wifi name and password, and changed the encryption to WPA2-PSK
    c.
-Due to not having access to the router I have it set to DHCP
+Due to not having access to the router, I have it set to DHCP
    d.
-I changed bandwidth to 40MHZ from 20MHZ.
+I changed the bandwidth to 40MHz from 20MHz.
 Since my connections are wired and the living room connections are wireless, there won't be any interference or blockage
+   e.
+I installed WifiInfoView to see the channel usage.
+My router was using channel 10, but knowing 1 6 and 11 are the best, I chose channel 6 because it had the loweest % (17%)